nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.pagination.nuxeoSelectOptions.maxAllowedItems`

-Allow user to set the max number of label options in nuxeo select for pagination.
-If the page size exceeds the set number in the property then nuxeo select options dropdown will not be visible.
+Set the max number of pages in a nuxeo select element for pagination.
+If the page count exceeds this number the dropdown to select the page number will be hidden.
+Meant to prevent browser performance issues with large numbers of pages.

 **Since LTS 2023.12**